 Apart from jewelry, you can even feel the positive energy of this stone by keeping it in your purse or wallet.

-How to cleanse Ruby Zoisite
+How to Cleanse Ruby Zoisite?

 The best way to cleanse this gemstone is to use a soft cloth and mild soapy water.
 Stronger detergents can hurt the stone over time.
 Further, just ensure to rinse well so that no soapy residue is left.
 To energize, you can simply place the stone in the full moon moonlight for a few hours.
 You can even move it through sage incense, put it in rice, or hide it beneath the earth throughout the night.
 Here are some more tips for keeping it energized or cleansing it wisely:

 - Due to ideal cleavage, ruby zoisite cannot tolerate hard knocks or blows that can fracture or split it.
 So, you should protect it from them.
-For example, you should always remove its jewelry prior to exercising, indulging in sports, or performing energetic chores at home such as washing.
+For example, you should always remove your jewelry prior to exercising, indulging in sports, or performing energetic chores at home such as washing.

 - The stone is a softer mineral than other famous jewelry gemstones such as topaz and sapphire.
 Thus, ensure that it is not exposed continuously to strong heat, sudden temperature fluctuations, and direct light.
 You should also not allow it to expose to acid and harsh chemicals such as those in cleaners.